gyazgeldi/STRTN/STRTN-AVITI-README.md

 # STRT-N AVITI pipeline

-This is an AVITI-compatible version of STRTN preprocessing pipeline for use on CSC Roihu environment.
+This is an AVITI-compatible version of STRT-N preprocessing pipeline for use on CSC Roihu and local computer (Linux-based) environment.
 Unlike the original NextSeq pipeline, this version starts directly from AVITI FASTQ files.
 The FASTQ files are converted to unmapped BAM file (one unmapped BAM file per library) using 'fgbio' and demultiplexed based on the barcode tag ('BC:').
 The pipeline assumes 48 samples per one STRT-N library.
 The remaining preprocessing steps follow the original STRT-N pipeline.
 Therefore, 'fgbio' was added to 'STRTN-env-AVITI.yml'.

 ## Files:
-- "STRTN-AVITI-Roihu.sh" (main AVITI preprocessing pipeline)
+- "STRTN-AVITI-Roihu.sh" (for use on CSC Roihu environment)
+- "STRTN-AVITI.sh" (for use on local computering environment)
 - "STRTN-env-AVITI.yml" (software environment for the AVITI preprocessing pipeline)
 - "src/barcode.txt" (sample barcodes for demultiplexing)